Supporting Housing First research in New Zealand

 This research began in 2016.
 It is using the IDI across a wide range of datasets to evaluate outcomes for 390 consenting clients of The People’s Project – up to 30 years before being housed and at two and five years after they were housed.
 The aim is to show the effect, pre- and post-housing, on people’s wellbeing, and the extent of savings available to government across a range of government-provided services by adequately funding and adopting a Housing First approach.

-Phase One results of this research have been published in the international journal SSM Population Health (Service usage by a New Zealand Housing First cohort prior to being housed, Vol 8, August 2019).
+Phase One results of this research was published in the international journal SSM Population Health (Service usage by a New Zealand Housing First cohort prior to being housed, Vol 8, August 2019).
 The published research is available from science.direct.com.

 The results debunked the myth that people who are homeless are hard to reach, because the majority (above 90%) of the 390 records were successfully linked to datasets in the IDI.
 The research also found people’s interactions with health and justice services progressively increased in the five to 15 years before they engaged with The People’s Project for assistance.